 are scheduled during the months of November - April prior to the fall

-During a program's accreditation hearing the Council can make one of the following motions regarding the program's accreditation status:
+During a program's accreditation hearing the Council can make one of the following actions regarding the program's accreditation status:

 Accreditation or re-accreditation is granted: